fidakamal/House-Hunter/README.md

 # House Hunter

 House Hunter is a map-based rental listing searching app.
-It is built using Flutter and uses the Leaflet viewing library along with the Tilestrack tiles API, working with Firebase on the backend.
+It is built using Flutter and uses the Leaflet viewing library along with the Tracestrack tiles API, working with Firebase on the backend.

 ## Features
 * Search for rental listings using an interactive map.